 Only available at Christmas, as soon as it came out in the stores I would buy it – sometimes as early as October – to enjoy and savour my first cup.
 Matthew also really likes egg nog and was asking me to buy some for him as soon as he saw it in the store.
-Unfortunately egg nog has the two things our family doesn’t anymore, dairy and sugar; therefore I was in a bit of a quandry.
-Some things I could live without, egg nog did not seem to be one of them, so I went on a hunt for one that would meet our needs.
-I knew there had to be one out there.
+Unfortunately egg nog has the two things our family doesn’t consume anymore, dairy and sugar; therefore I was in a bit of a quandary.
+Some things I could live without, I did not want egg nog to be one of them!
+So I went on a hunt for one that would meet our needs.
+There had to be one out there.

 There are quite a few non-dairy options out there, Vita-soy makes a Holly Nog from soy milk, as does Earth Balance, Silk and So-Delicious (coconut milk) as well as nogs with almond milk.
 I even discovered a rice milk egg nog made by Rice Dream.
 But though these are all great dairy free options they are still sweetened with evaporated cane sugar, which we can’t have; we needed one with a natural sweetener.

 Since I couldn’t find one in the stores, I came home and hopped online to see what recipes I could find on the internet.
 (I love the internet it has opened up a whole new world for me and I often wonder how we ever got along without it).
 My preference was an egg nog made with almond milk so that is what I looked for; and I found 3 really good recipes that I have made and we all tried.